'Evil' acid attacker gets life sentence

 "Immediately before you threw the acid you said to Mark, 'If I can't have you, no-one can'."

-The judge said Wallace had bought the acid to attack her former partner, a Dutch engineer, because he had left her for another woman.
+Wallace had bought the acid to attack her former partner, a Dutch engineer, because he had left her for another woman, the court heard.

+She threw a glass of it over Mr van Dongen on the night of 22 September 2015 after he had returned to her flat in Ladysmith Road to reiterate that their turbulent relationship was over, but decided to stay the night.

+Screaming in agony, he staggered out on to the street where he was found by alarmed neighbours who dialled 999.